bojkata1/Course-work--II-semester/README.md

-# Course work - II semester - English
+# Course work - II-nd semester - English
 ## Requirements
 Compile a program to process the array A[N, N], where the elements are real numbers in the interval [-1000; 1000].
 The program should perform the following actions:
 1) Input data